ICC Takes U-Turn; Rates Eden Gardens Pitch ‘Satisfactory’ For India vs South Africa 2nd Test

 • The rating means Eden Gardens avoids sanctions or demerit points

-India’s Eden Gardens pitch from the recent India vs South Africa Test has drawn plenty of criticism, but the International Cricket Council (ICC) has officially given it a “satisfactory” rating, allowing one of cricket’s most iconic grounds to avoid sanctions.
+The Eden Gardens pitch from the recent India vs South Africa Test drew plenty of criticism, but the International Cricket Council (ICC) has officially given it a “satisfactory” rating.
+Meaning, one of cricket's most iconic grounds will avoid sanctions.

-The first Test in Kolkata was characterised by extreme turn and inconsistent bounce from the outset, making batting a genuine challenge for both sides.
-South Africa batted first and were dismissed for 159, only for India to be bowled out for 189 in reply.
+South Africa, the reigning ICC World Test Championship holders, batted first and were dismissed for 159, only for India to be bowled out for 189 in reply.

-In the second innings, South Africa posted 153, setting India a target of 124, a total that proved tricky on a surface that continued to disintegrate.
-Ultimately, India were bundled out for 93, handing the Proteas a memorable win on Indian soil.
-Critics described the surface as offering more spin and unpredictability than expected, with as many as 26 wickets falling within the first two days.
+In the 2nd innings, South Africa posted 153, setting India a target of 124 -- a total that proved tricky on a surface that continued to disintegrate.
+Ultimately, India were bundled out for 93, handing the visitors a memorable win.

 Ashes 4th Test Pitch Rating

-Contrast this with the Melbourne Cricket Ground (MCG), where the pitch for the fourth Ashes Test was rated “unsatisfactory” by the ICC after that match concluded in just two days due to severe bowler dominance.
+Interestingly, the Melbourne Cricket Ground (MCG) pitch used for the fourth Ashes Test was rated “unsatisfactory” by the ICC.
+The match concluded in just two days, with England (110 and 178/6) beating Australia (152 and 132) by four wickets.

 Published At: